 It will let customers to transfer money into and from other regions and to pay for purchases with cryptocurrencies.

 Other cryptocurrencies include the Arabcoin and OneGram, a sharia-compliant cryptocurrency backed by gold.
-Additionally, BitOasis was the first Bitcoin e-wallet that acts like an exchange for Bitcoin, to open in Emirates back in 2015.
+Additionally, BitOasis was the first Bitcoin e-wallet that acts as an exchange for Bitcoin, to open in Emirates back in 2015.
 It allows buying and selling of Bitcoin in exchange for Dirhams or dollars and developed to become Middle East’s and North Africa's largest cryptocurrency exchange.

 It also now supports trading of Bitcoin Cash, Monero and Zcash for AED.
 Trading exchange is however limited to United Arab Emirates, Saudi Arabia, Kuwait, Bahrain, and Oman countries only.

-Not only has BitOasis been able to acquire relationships with local partner firms and organizations, it also has secured a local payment processor which has been able to process AED transactions for customers to purchase bitcoin in the UAE.
+Not only has BitOasis been able to acquire relationships with local partner firms and organizations, but it also has secured a local payment processor which has been able to process AED transactions for customers to purchase bitcoin in the UAE.